My $850 smartwatch can’t render Korean text

-The Express application has a "Language Files" section, but it was empty.
-When I spoke to customer support, they told me Korean wasn't supported at this time.
+Garmin has an application called Express which has a ``Language Files'' section, but it’s empty.
+When I spoke to customer support, they told me Korean wasn’t supported at this time.
 I was directed to a page on supported languages, and a page to share ideas but it errors on submission.

 I saw that Romanian (my mother tongue) was supported so I asked a friend who works at Garmin about that, and he mentioned that they have an office there.
 Cursory googling brings up a few reddit threads which mention different models are made for different regions.
 So if I want Korean text, I have to find a Korean/Asian version of the watch.
 And forget about receiving texts with Chinese or Japanese characters.